-Since the Group operates primarily in the PRC, The Group's functional currency is the Chinese Yuan ("RMB").
+Since the Group operates primarily in the PRC, the Group's functional currency is the Chinese Yuan ("RMB").
 The Group's financial statements have been translated into the reporting currency of the United States Dollar.
-Assets and liabilities of The Group are translated at the exchange rate at each reporting period end date.
-Equity is translated at the historical exchange rate when the transaction occurred.
+Assets and liabilities of the Group are translated at the exchange rate at each reporting period end date.
+Equity is translated at the historical exchange rates when the transaction occurred.
 Income and expense accounts are translated at the average rate of exchange during the reporting period.
-The resulting translation adjustments are reported under other comprehensive income (loss).
-Gains and losses resulting from the translation of foreign currency transactions and balances are reflected in the results of operations.
+The resulting translation adjustments are reported in other comprehensive income (loss).
+Gains and losses resulting from other foreign currency transactions are reflected in the results of operations.